Kailashahar: Festivals

-Apart from the mentioned festivals, the Town also celebtate Ganesh Puja, Eid, Muharram and Christmas simultaneously.
+Apart from the mentioned festivals, the Town also celebrate Ganesh Puja, Eid, Muharram and Christmas simultaneously.

 Climate

 Generally, Kailashahar's climate is similar to that of the rest of the state.
 The climate in the Town is generally calm and stable, with few influences from seasons other than summer, monsoon, and winter.
 However, despite this, the climate of this Town is diverse.

 The Town has a warm, humid tropical climate with five indistinct seasons: spring, summer, monsoon, autumn, and winter.
 The spring season begins in late February and lasts until mid-March.
 Winter returns in mid-February with fresh rain.
 Mid-March marks the beginning of the summer season, and April–May marks its peak.
 The pre-monsoon rains always occur in March and April.

 Education

 Kailasahar has a total of 26 schools, including rural areas, urban areas and panchayats.
 There are a total of 16 primary and upper primary schools, as well as ten secondary and higher secondary schools.
 Besides this, there are two colleges and an educational institution.
 The Town also has many art schools, dance schools, and music schools, most of which are private.